GenAIBioMed/GenAIBioMedAssignment2/docs/index.md

 ## 1. Environment Setup

-**IMPORTANT:** This assignment requires access to **NVIDIA H100 GPUs** (Since Evo2 requires device compute capability 8.9 or higher required for FP8 execution).
+==**IMPORTANT Note 1:** This assignment requires access to **NVIDIA H100 GPUs** (Since Evo2 requires device compute capability 8.9 or higher required for FP8 execution).
 You must first request a GPU node on the cluster *before* setting up the Conda environments.
-This ensures that Conda can [correctly detect the CUDA toolkit](https://github.com/conda-forge/tensorflow-feedstock/issues/174#issuecomment-1031003478).
+This ensures that Conda can [correctly detect the CUDA toolkit](https://github.com/conda-forge/tensorflow-feedstock/issues/174#issuecomment-1031003478).==

+==**IMPORTANT Note 2:** This assignment needs at least 18GB for the evo2 environment, [read this](disk_space.md) on how to get some free space on your PSC home directory.==

+---

 **Example: Requesting a GPU Node (SLURM)**